 Load Management

 In the Netherlands, a standard residential connection is 3x25A.
-If you are charging an EV at 11 kW while the heat pump and oven are running, you might blow the main fuse.
+If you’re charging an EV at 11 kW while the heat pump and oven are running, you might blow the main fuse. evcc handles this through a Circuit configuration.
+I defined my main circuit with a maxCurrent: 25.

 - name: main